ayoubsurf/ai-surf-recommendation-system/README.md

 Building AI course project
 ![Surf AI](https://images.unsplash.com/photo-1507525428034-b723cf961d3e)

-## 🌊 Summary
+## Summary

-An AI-powered recommendation system that helps tourists find the best surf lessons, surf spots, and surfing schedules in Agadir, Morocco based on weather conditions, surf level, budget, and personal preferences.
+This project is an AI-based surf recommendation system that suggests the best surf spots based on conditions like wave height, wind, and user skill level.
+It helps surfers choose the best location in real time.

 ---